mhuyvu/martinvu.github.io/research.md

 <b>Stephen D. Schwab</b>  “<a href="https://stschwab.github.io/images/Manuscript_13DEC20">You Had Me at Hello: The Effects of Disruptions to the Patient-Physician Relationship</a>,” Updated December, 2020
 <br><br>

-Abby Alpert, <b>Stephen D. Schwab</b>, and Ben Ukert “<a Opioid Abuse and Employment Outcomes: Evidence from the U.S. Military</a>”
+Abby Alpert, <b>Stephen D. Schwab</b>, and Ben Ukert, Opioid Abuse and Employment Outcomes: Evidence from the U.S. Military